jinbokk/jinbokk/README.md

 <p>Among that, I'm particularly interested and passionate about growing as a front-end developer and providing users with better experiences and services.</p>

-<p>In my opinion, I believe that <em><strong>developers</strong></em> are professionals who use their skills to offer users new conveniences and alleviate existing inconveniences.
-I always strive to put myself in the user's shoes and contemplate what direction would be better, aiming for personal growth.</p>
+<p>In my opinion, I believe that <em><strong>developers</strong></em> are professionals who use their skills to offer users new conveniences and alleviate existing inconveniences.</p>

+<p>I always strive to put myself in the user's shoes and contemplate what direction would be better, aiming for personal growth.</p>

 <p>I am an enthusiastic problem-solving developer.
 Even when faced with challenging tasks, I always make an effort to find new solutions.
 I'm open to new technologies and tools, and I maintain a constant learning mindset to continuously grow.</p>